Anderson Cooper Is More Than Just A Reporter

 After a much-needed break with light-hearted entertainment, Cooper was ready to return to broadcast journalism.
 His decision was prompted by the events of 9/11 and he couldn’t think of a better place to report than CNN.

 Anderson Cooper and former boyfriend Benjamin Maisani started their relationship in 2009 and were happy together for the majority of it.
-In early 2018 Cooper confirmed that he and Maisani had gone their separate ways after there was speculation that things were not going well between them.
+In early 2018 Cooper confirmed that he and Maisani had gone their separate ways after there was speculation that things were not going well between them, mainly because of his work schedule.

 Things Didn’t Work Out With His Next Boyfriend